 Many patients who initially opted for removable dentures have switched to dental implants with positive results.
 Implants feel and respond like natural teeth, allowing for more natural chewing and eliminating those embarrassing moments when dentures may have slipped or clicked.

 Even if you already have dentures, you may still be a good candidate for dental implant treatments to make your life easier and improve the health of your mouth, as well as your overall confidence in your smile!
-Patients interested in discussing the wide range of differences between dentures and a dental implant in San Luis Obispo should schedule a free consultation with one of our SLO Smiles dental implant experts.
+Patients interested in discussing the wide range of differences between dentures and dental implants in San Luis Obispo should schedule a consultation with Dr. Ian Leopold, our SLO Smiles dental implant expert.

 At SLO Smiles we offer financing options to ensure you get the care you need.